duganchen/qt_libmpdclient_model/README.md

 connection is gained or lost.
 If multiple objects hold a reference to the same mpd::Connection, then an assignment operation in one class will update it for all of them.

+Factory methods return unique_ptrs, or containers full of them.
+That gives you both polymorphism (which you need for the mocks to work) and memory safety.

 At this point, it's obvious how to set up a QueueModel unit test.
 We inject a mock mpd::Connection object, and we manipulate its API, calling its *index* method when appropriate.